The History of Asbestos in Australia

 The History of Asbestos Health Regulations in Australia

-In 2020, the risks associated with handling asbestos materials are well documented.
+Today, the risks associated with handling asbestos are well-documented, and various steps have been implemented to protect workers and the general population from its health implications.
 However, it wasn’t until the 1990s that asbestos in Australia was taken seriously as a health concern.
 According to WorkSafe Australia, asbestos is the single biggest cause of work-related deaths.
-Asbestos-related illnesses contribute to over 4,000 Australian lives are lost every year.
+Asbestos-related illnesses contribute to over 4,000 Australian lives lost every year.

-The first regulations on asbestos were put in to place in Australia in 1978.
+The first regulations on asbestos were put into place in Australia in 1978.
 That being said, common forms of asbestos were still being imported, used and mixed up until the 2000s.
-Since the nationwide ban in 2003, the use of asbestos has been strictly regulated throughout Australia.
+Since the nationwide ban in 2003, asbestos use has been strictly regulated throughout Australia.

 asbestos regulations in australia